DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 We’ve discussed ways to make it easier for candidates to submit their application, including:

-- no longer gathering references in the service, instead giving contact details to providers
+- no longer gathering references in the service, instead giving contact details to providers after a candidate accepts an offer
-- gathering reference details as part of the application but only requesting references after the candidate accepts an offer
+- gathering reference details as part of the application but only requesting references after a candidate accepts an offer
-- gathering reference details and requesting references after the candidate accepts an offer
+- gathering reference details and requesting references after a candidate accepts an offer

 We decided to test a design based on the last of these.
 We want to find out more about the effect this change would have on candidates and providers.